dakanji/RefindPlus/README.md

 >
 > RefindPlus-specific options can also be simply added to upstream configuration files.

-When run without activating RefindPlus-specific configuration options, as will be the case with unmodified upstream configuration files, a RefindPlus run will be equivalent to running the upstream version it is based on, currently v0.14.2.
+When run without activating RefindPlus-specific configuration options, as will be the case with unmodified upstream configuration files, a RefindPlus run will be equivalent to running the upstream version it is based on.
 That is, the additional options provided in RefindPlus must be actively enabled if they are required.

 > [!NOTE]
 >